 - 2 teaspoons freshly squeezed lemon juice, (no need to measure--a squirt or two will do)

 - 1 teaspoon instant clear jel OR 1/2 teaspoon plain gelatin bloomed in 1 Tablespoon of cold water

 For the Posset

-- Turn the heat down and let the cream simmer for 5 minutes.
+- Turn the heat down and keep at a low boil/high simmer for five minutes.
 Watch the cream carefully and remove from the heat if it looks like it's going to boil over.
 If you're using a large pan boiling over should not be an issue.

-- After 5 minutes, remove from the heat and stir in the lemon juice, zest and vanilla.
-Taste and add more salt, if necessary.
+- After 5 minutes, remove from the heat and thoroughly stir in the lemon juice.

 - Let sit for fifteen minutes, then strain through a fine-mesh strainer into a large liquid measure and pour into serving vessels of choice.